What To Do When You Can’t Sleep: 21 Science-Backed Tips

 To create a comfortable sleep environment, you’ll want to make sure your room is cool and dark at bedtime.
 Research has found that the optimal temperature for sleep is around 60 to 67 degrees Fahrenheit (15 to 19 degrees Celsius).

-Additionally, you’ll want to make sure there are no bright lights (like a phone screen) that can disrupt your slumber.
+Additionally, you’ll want to make sure there are no bright lights (like a phone screen) that can disrupt your REM sleep.
 If you want to optimize your bedroom for a peaceful transition between day and night, consider getting a glow light to lull you into a calm, deep sleep.

-Whether you’re a back, side, or stomach sleeper, it can be tough to switch from what you’re comfortable with.
+Whether you’re sleeping on your stomach, back, or side, it can be tough to switch from what you’re comfortable with.
 If you’re struggling to fall asleep, you might want to consider testing out a different sleeping position.

 While over 55% of people sleep on their sides and 38% sleep on their backs, only 7% of the population are stomach sleepers.
 While there’s no one-size-fits-all sleeping position, you can set yourself up for success by making sure you have the right type of pillow for your sleeping position.